-After a few weeks of acclimation, my wife decided it was time to install.
-I managed to stall for another week, and got the flooring down to 8.9%.
+After a few weeks of acclimation in my house, I managed to get the flooring down to 8.9%.

-God does have a sense of humor, and I believe that he gave me this experience to share with you.
-I finished that installation with the windows of my house open, the weather warm and the floor as tight a as a tick (whatever that means).
+I finished that installation in November, with the windows of my house open, the weather warm and the floor as tight a as a tick (whatever that means).

 Would you believe that my Ipe floor started gapping within 12 hours of turning on the heat?

 The RH was at 6.5% after it was installed that night.
 Then I came back 12 hours later in the morning and saw a gap in my kitchen.

 Within a few days, I was buying a new humidifier for my furnace.
 Within a week I was resolved to having to resand this wood floor.
 The gaps were too widespread and even a few boards had dry cupped.

 I’m sure you’re wondering what I should have done differently to have avoided this issue.
 Looking at it from the surface, you would think I did everything right: I acclimated the flooring for over three weeks.
 I cross stacked and encouraged air flow.
 The floor was aged, my HVAC systems were functioning, I had a whole home humidifier.

 I rushed installation.